cfryanr/hikvision-download-assistant/README.md

 Your `--to-time` can be a date/time in the future.
 This may be helpful if your camera's system time is wrong.

+### `download_days.sh`

+[`download_days.sh`](download_days.sh) is an example of using this app. `download_days.sh` uses this app to download all of the photos and videos for the requested number of days and then generates a simple web-based UI for browsing all of the downloaded photos and videos.

 ### Other useful command-line tips for manipulating the downloaded photos and videos

 Make a playlist out of all the videos in the current directory, and then open it with VLC: